 6. When operating mowers or tractors, spark arrest mufflers must be installed.
 Maintain an emergency water supply to extinguish any fire that might result from abatement operations.

 7. Remove all vegetation at least 10 feet on all sides of any fuel storage container, including propane tanks.
 Make sure all flammable liquid containers are marked with a visible warning label.

 These guidelines have been adopted for your protection as well the protection of neighboring properties.
-Inspections will begin during the month of April, followed by abatement notice of non-compliance, if so required.
-Non-compliance may require that the West Plainfield Fire Protection District employ a contractor to remove the vegetation or rubbish at your expense.
+Inspections are year-round, with major enforcement activities occurring after the rainy season each year.
+Non-compliance will result in issuance of an abatement notice of non-compliance.
+Continued non-compliance may require that the West Plainfield Fire Protection District employ a contractor to remove the vegetation or rubbish at your expense.

 It is our desire to provide as much protection of your home or business and property as we can, but your cooperation is needed.
 Without proper defensible space, the fire department, primarily a volunteer agency, may not be able to provide maximum effort during the critical period needed to save structures and property.